-Table 3-1 lists 28 wells and 2 surface water monitoring points proposed for site-wide groundwater monitoring.
-The table indicates the number of previous samples available for the monitoring location, the hydrogeologic unit, the associated VOC plume, position of the monitoring point within the plume, and the proposed monitoring schedule.
+Table 3-1 lists 31 wells and 2 surface water monitoring points proposed for site-wide groundwater monitoring.
+Monitoring wells MW 31R, MW 37, and MW 46 have been added based on IDEM comments.
+The table provides well location information and top-of-casing (TOC) elevation, also as requested by IDEM, the monitored hydrogeologic unit, the associated VOC plume, position of the monitoring point within the plume, and the monitoring schedule.
 Monitoring points are characterized as "source", "tail", or "margin" based on the relative position of the well within either of the VOC plumes.
 The relative position of a well within either of the plumes may be gauged from the general plume outline shown in Figure 3-1.
 Within the outlined area, the latest analytical result for at least one VOC exceeds the MCL value.

 Monitoring points characterized as a "source" area locations monitor the plume very close to the source area and have historically shown high concentrations for at least one VOC parameter (see Figure 2-4 to Figure 2-9).
-Monitoring points characterized as "tail" are located in downgradient areas of the plumes but have a high frequency of detection for at least one VOC compound.
+Monitoring points characterized as "tail" are located in downgradient areas of the plumes but have a high frequency of detection for at least one VOC parameter.
 Monitoring points characterized as "margin" have a high frequency of non-detect values and serve to define the downgradient plume limits.
-A total of 22 wells and both surface water monitoring points were previously utilized in the interim site-wide monitoring program.
-Seven wells have been deleted from the interim monitoring program, and six other wells have been added.
-Added and deleted wells are noted in the following sections.

-3.1.1 Quarterly and Semiannual Monitoring
+3.1.2 Surface Water and Semiannual Monitoring

-To evaluate effectiveness of in-situ corrective measures and stability of the contaminant plumes, sixteen Unit 3S, 3D, and 3I wells will be monitored on a semiannual basis (Figure 3-1, wells highlighted in blue and red.
+To evaluate effectiveness of in-situ corrective measures and stability of the contaminant plumes, sixteen Unit 3S, 3D, and 3I wells will be monitored on a semiannual basis (Figure 3-1, wells highlighted in blue and red).
 Wells will be sampled in spring and fall.
-Two surface water monitoring points on the Meadowbrook Golf Course will be monitored in a quarterly basis with spring, summer, fall, and winter sampling events.
-The in-situ corrective measure and plume stability monitoring network may be summarized as follows.
+Two surface water monitoring points on the Meadowbrook Golf Course will be monitored three times per year (i.e., spring, summer, and fall).
+The surface water and semiannual monitoring network may be summarized as follows.

-- Monitoring of Unit 3S will be conducted at MW 3, MW 8, MW 40, MW 42, MW 49, MW 51, MW 68, and MW 79. - Monitoring of Unit 3D will be conducted at MW 14, MW 28, MW 41, MW 65, MW 66, M/W 85, and MW-4. - MW 12, an intermediate Unit 3I well west of the Main Plant building will be monitored. - Monitoring will continue at the two surface water monitoring points (Pond Intake and Pond North) on the Meadowbrook Golf Course on a quarterly basis.
+- Monitoring of Unit 1 will be conducted at MW 31R. - Monitoring of Unit 3S will be conducted at MW 3, MW 8, MW 14, MW 40, MW 42, MW 49, MW 51, MW 68, and MW 79. - Monitoring of Unit 3D will be conducted at MW 28, MW 41, MW 66, MW 85, and MW-4. - MW 12, an intermediate Unit 3I well west of the Main Plant building will be monitored. - Monitoring will continue at the two surface water monitoring points (Pond Intake and Pond North) on the Meadowbrook Golf Course.

-The quarterly surface water monitoring data from the Pond Intake and Pond North locations will be used to confirm that the pond continues to be an acceptable source of non-potable irrigation water.
+The surface water monitoring data from the Pond Intake and Pond North locations will be used to confirm that the pond continues to be an acceptable source of non-potable irrigation water.